Recipe: Spaghetti Squash with Ricotta, Sage, and Pine Nuts

 The recipe below is for a smallish spaghetti squash, about 2 pounds.
 You can easily adjust the quantities of ingredients depending on the size of your squash.
 It’s a simple recipe, open to adaptation and not requiring absolutely precise measurements.

-Remove squash from oven and let cool for 5-10 minutes.
-Meanwhile, heat a little bit of oil in a small pan.
+Remove squash from oven and let cool for 5 to 10 minutes.
+Meanwhile, heat the olive oil in a small pan.
 Quickly fry sage leaves until crispy but not burnt.
 Crumble sage leaves into a large bowl and combine with ricotta and garlic.
 Set aside.

-Cut squash in half lengthwise and remove seeds.
+Cut the roasted squash in half lengthwise and remove seeds.
 Pull a fork through the flesh to separate and remove the strands from the shell.
-Add to bowl with ricotta mixture.
+Add to the bowl with the ricotta mixture.

 Combine squash and ricotta mixture and season to taste with salt and pepper.

 Updated from recipe originally published October 2008.